 more limiting than in other chapters.
 However, this is again understandable given the breadth of science the book intends to cover.

 The only other criticism I would make is that while the big-to-small structure usually works well, and helps to keep the book telling an interesting story, it is less effective at the end of the book.
 For example, the Earth chapter brings up elements way before the Elements chapter, while the Elements chapter references subatomic particles in the chapter before they’re explained.

 Looking at Fun Science as a whole, it achieves its aim of providing a brief, clear, and interesting overview of different scientific topics to teens.
 As a book of science information, it’s effective.
 But McDonnell has made this book meaningful by going beyond providing facts.

 McDonnell proves that Fun Science is not a vanity project in the prologue, which for me is the most meaningful part of the book and the part which makes it more than a science trivia book.
 The average prologue can be an ego trip where the author talks about why they’re equipped to write that particular book and why you should listen to them.
 Fun Science is the opposite.
 McDonnell uses the prologue to explain that he is not a scientist and is not uniquely knowledgeable or special in regards to science; instead, he is a science fan who is passionate about sharing science and encouraging people to be interested in it.
-To do this, he discusses how his audience may see science due to the influence of school, and why this school-based definition doesn’t reflect how valuable and important science is.
+To do this, he discusses how his audience may see science in one particular way due to the influence of school, and why this school-based definition doesn’t reflect how valuable and important science is.

 Finally, he directly says that the aim of Fun Science isn’t for people to be impressed with his knowledge, but for them to be inspired to seek out more science information or science communication.
 By doing that, the prologue may have just introduced the concept of science communication and science communicators to thousands of people- who knows what the effect of that could be?